Insurance company challenges compensation awarded by tribunal, ends up paying four times more | Law-Order

 - India

-An insurance company which challenged the compensation of Rs 11.39 lakh awarded by a Motor Vehicle Claims Tribunal in a road accident case has been ordered by the Karnataka High Court (HC) to pay around Rs 45 lakh to the victim.
+An insurance company which challenged the compensation of Rs 11.39 lakh awarded by a Motor Vehicle Claims Tribunal has been ordered by the Karnataka High Court (HC) to pay Rs 44.92 lakh to the victim instead.

-The National Insurance Company approached the HC with an appeal against the 2015 judgment of the Motor Vehicle Tribunal which ordered it to pay compensation of Rs 11,39,340 to one Alwin Lobo, an engineering student.

 ''While the claimant has sustained a number of injuries and the doctor is also examined before the Tribunal, the same is not accepted by the Tribunal.
 The petitioner has permanent physical disability at 65 per cent.
 But, without assigning any reason, the Tribunal has reduced the disability to 25 per cent.
 In a case of head injury, the disability cannot be converted as like an injury to limb and the Court has to take the actual disability,'' the HC noted.